 In order to establish and maintain a futures position, a trader must make a type of good-faith deposit with its broker, known as "margin," of approximately 2%-10% of contract value.
 Minimum margins are established for each futures contract by the exchange on which the contract is traded.
 The exchanges alter their margin requirements from time to time, sometimes significantly.
 For their protection, clearing brokers may require higher margins from their customers than the exchange minimums.
 When a position is established, "initial margin" is deposited.
 On most exchanges, at the close of each trading day "variation margin," representing the unrealized gain or loss on the open positions, is either credited to or debited from a trader's account.
 If "variation margin" payments cause a trader's "initial margin" to fall below "maintenance margin" levels, a "margin call" is made, requiring the trader to deposit additional margin or have his position closed out.
-The Fund will buy and sell futures contracts, activities which will involve the use of margin on account.
-At any given time, the General Partner anticipates that approximately thirty to forty percent (30% - 40%) of the Fund's assets will be maintained in cash or cash equivalents.
-The General Partner also anticipates that the Fund's brokers will require a level of margin to equity of at least 5 to 1, or 20%, and that approximately seventy percent (70%) of the Fund's assets will be deposited as margin with the sub-advisors at any given time.
-By utilizing leverage, the Fund is inherently able to leverage the dollar value of the futures contracts traded by the Fund; accordingly, the operating profit or loss of the Fund will increase due to the increase in its dollar value of trading.
+The managed futures funds and managed futures accounts in which the Fund invests will buy and sell futures contracts, activities which will involve the use of margin on account.
+By utilizing leverage, the managed futures funds and managed futures accounts are inherently able to leverage the dollar value of the futures contracts traded; accordingly, the operating profit or loss of the managed futures funds and managed futures accounts (and, therefore, the Fund) will increase due to the increase in their dollar value of trading.
 As a result of this leveraging, even a small adverse movement in the price of a contract could cause the Fund major and immediate losses.
 Like other leveraged investments, any trade may result in losses in excess of the amount invested.
 To attempt to mitigate the potential downside risk, the General Partner will monitor risk measures such as downside volatility and the Fund's equity ratio.